on February 28, 2022 (last modified on April 6, 2022) • 22 minute read

 GanttPRO also enables team members to share Gantt charts amongst themselves and clients during presentations, business plans, or reports.

-Teamwork is a project task management software that enables team members to develop intelligent workflows and track and deliver projects on time.
+Teamwork is a team management software that enables team members to develop intelligent workflows and track and deliver projects on time.

 This software has a very simple, yet robust layout that users like CRAFTD’s Dan Potter appreciate.
 “The layout is surprisingly simplified in comparison to the complex interfaces and designs of other project management software,” Potter explains.
 “As a collaborative tool, it helps us integrate all our resources and valuable data into one system, without all the complexities found in other project management software.
 The automation assists in streamlining our tasks and incorporating our data into one software which has turned some of our less savvy tech team members into fully capable and productive members of our back end.”